thoughtspot/thoughtspot.github.io/_complex-search/drill-down.md

 To drill down:

-1. Right click on the visualization or table cell of interest, and select **Drill down**.
+1. Right-click the visualization or table cell of interest, and select **Drill down**.

      ![]({{ site.baseurl }}/images/drill_down.png "Drill down option")

-2. Click on any of the listed data to recreate the search with that data included.
+2. Click any of the listed data to recreate the search with that data included.

      ![]({{ site.baseurl }}/images/drill_down_list.png "Drill down list")